tpghd21/lendingclub-credit-default-prediction/README.md

 ![Normal Default Rate](images/normal_default.png)
 ### Crisis Period Distribution
 ![Crisis Default Rate](images/crisis_default.png)

-Observed default rates during the crisis period are not dramatically higher.
+Observed default rates during the crisis period are not higher than the normal period.
 This is likely due to stricter loan approvals and selection bias toward higher-quality borrowers.

 ---